 8. Limit physical interaction with visitors

-Get visitors to register using an autonomous and antibacterial visitor management system, without requiring the intervention of reception staff.
+Get visitors to register using an autonomous and antiviral visitor management system, without requiring the intervention of reception staff.
 When registering, the visitor is given your prevention measures to read and accept and may only then meet their host.

 9. Intensify e-meetings and teleworking